Oscar Mayer searching for Wienermobile drivers

-(WGN) – We’re all familiar with Oscar Mayer’s iconic “Wienermobile,” the hot dog on wheels that makes cross-country tour stops every year.
+We’re all familiar with Oscar Mayer’s iconic “Wienermobile,” the hot dog on wheels that makes cross-country tour stops every year.
 Now, Oscar Mayer is looking to hire its newest class of Wienermobile drivers.
+KTLA’s sister station WGN reports.

 The company is looking to fill its “Hot Dogger” gig and is encouraging recent college graduates to apply.